Clarkson College Student Practical Nurse Association

-The Licensed Practical Nurse Association encourages the existence and growth of practical nurse education and continuing education for licensed practical nurses.
+The Clarkson College Student Practical Nurse Association encourages the existence and growth of practical nurse education and continuing education for licensed practical nurses.
 This organization distributes information about practical nursing, and demonstrates the purpose of the profession through communication and cooperation of other organizations to maintain and improve standards of health care.

 Physical Therapist Assistant Student Association (PTASA)

 The Physical Therapist Assistant Student Association (PTASA) is open to all students enrolled in the Physical Therapist Assistant program.
 This organization is designed to encourage students to participate in professional and community activities that are educational as well as to allow the students an opportunity to promote their profession.

 The pre-professional organization for students enrolled in the RT or MI programs at Clarkson College is the Radiologic Technology Student Association (RTSA).
 This organization encourages student involvement in professional activities and promotes professional development at local, regional and national levels.

 Clarkson College Ambassadors are students selected to assist the Admissions office with recruitment and special College events.
 Examples of their work include: Preview Days, campus tours, student activity events and local recruiting events.
 Student Ambassadors help welcome prospective students and their families to Clarkson College.

 Who is eligible to become a Student Ambassador?

 Any newly accepted student or current Clarkson College student planning to live on campus is eligible.

 How do I become an Ambassador?

 Students interested in the Ambassador program must complete an application and interview with admission representatives.
 Applications are accepted before the fall semester only.